keketz/Barren-Land-Analysis-Web-App/README.md

 8. Return.

 #### Forest Fire Algorithm
-Next I tried an alternative flood fill algorithm sometimes called the ‘Forest Fire Algorithm’.
+Next I tried an alternative flood fill algorithm sometimes called the â€˜Forest Fire Algorithmâ€™.
 A queue-based implementation similar to the recursive solution, except that it pushes nodes into a queue instead of using recursive calls.
 This solution worked for me and was scalable as far as I could tell.
 Javascript could handle it without any issues at 400 by 600 as well as at a greater scale 1000 x 1000.
 However, it is javascript starts to have trouble rendering the land area greater than a 1000 x 1000 area.
 This solution is not ideal for much larger scales and would require a scale limit.

 Forest Fire Algorithm (node, target-color, replacement-color)
 1. If target-color is equal to replacement-color, return.